knappa/steadycellphenotype/README.md

 The flask documentation contains info on how to get the thing working for remote users.
 [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/)

+### Note:

+Instructions on obtaining Macaulay2 are [here](http://www2.macaulay2.com/Macaulay2/Downloads/).
+In particular, [here](http://www2.macaulay2.com/Macaulay2/Downloads/GNU-Linux/Debian/index.html) is where you can get Debian packages.

 ## Using a virtual environment